My story

 With these words from a classmate, my first tentative experiment with creative writing in adulthood came to an end.

-That day, 21 February 2015, was a turning point.
+February 21, 2015, was a turning point.

 I want to share the same joy of finding the magic of words in the gentle creative writing groups of the Word Keeper.